Open Insights 55 | Preserving Optionality

 Preserving optionality is a philosophy that takes some getting used to.
-It involves having a sense of humor, and realizing our own human limitations.
+It involves having a sense of humor and realizing our own human limitations.
 As Nassim Taleb points out over and over in his book Fooled By Randomness – “people overestimate their knowledge and underestimate the probability of their being wrong”.
-He suggests that knowing this, and keeping it in mind, we can make more educated, and lower risk decisions, if we take that into account.
+He suggests that by knowing this, and keeping it in mind, we can make more educated, and lower-risk decisions.
 Preserving optionality means waiting as long as possible to nail down those factors, decisions, or variables that are hardest to undo once they’ve been settled on.

 We hope now you have a clear concept about preserving optionality and how can you make lower-risk decisions using it after reading this article.
 For any further queries regarding this topic, feel free to ask in our comment section below.
 Thanks for reading!